-There are a variety of heartburn drugs available over the counter to relieve symptoms.
+There are a variety of heartburn medicines available over the counter to relieve symptoms.
 If these fail to relieve your symptoms, talk to your doctor about other available heartburn treatment options.
-He or she may want to evaluate you for gastroesophageal reflux disease, or GERD.
+Your doctor may want to evaluate you for gastroesophageal reflux disease, or GERD.

 Antacids neutralize stomach acid to help relieve heartburn, sour stomach, acid indigestion, and stomach upset.
 They are also occasionally recommended to help relieve the pain of ulcers.
 Some antacids also contain simethicone, an ingredient that helps eliminate excess gas.
 Some antacids contain ingredients that can cause diarrhea, such as magnesium, or constipation, such as aluminum.

-The FDA has approved the proton pump inhibitors Prevacid 24HR, Prilosec OTC, and Zegerid OTC for over-the-counter use to treat frequent heartburn (more than two episodes per week) for 14 days.
-All of these drugs are also available in prescription strength.
+The FDA has approved the proton pump inhibitors Prevacid 24HR, Prilosec OTC, and Zegerid OTC for over-the-counter use to treat frequent heartburn (two or more times per week) for 14 days.
+All of these drugs are also available as prescriptions.
 Take these drugs according to the directions on the package or as advised by your doctor.

 If these medications don't relieve your symptoms, or if your heartburn symptoms get worse or persist for longer then a couple of weeks, you should see your doctor.

 There is only one drug of this type, Pepcid Complete.
 It combines the acid-neutralizing capability of an antacid and the acid-reducing actions of an acid-blocker drug.